 Bread is all about flavor along with texture, nutrition, and even fiber content.
 Artisan bakers are always searching for ways to improve their breads.
 It used to be that you’d go to the grocery store to purchase all-purpose, bread, cake, or pastry flour depending on what you wanted to bake.

-The world is changing, and it’s changed.
+The world of baking has changed.
 You can now buy flours and grains that are known by their variety names (e.g. Rouge de Bordeaux, Turkey Red, Yecora Rojo).
 If you’re chasing more flavor in your baking, then you want to start becoming familiar with all the varieties of wheat (cereals) that are being grown by small farmers all over the world.

 Grains used in baking bread all fall into a category known as cereals because these grains have been bred for consumption.
 There are a large number of grains that are used by bread bakers: barley, corn, emmer, and even rice.
 It is the kernels of these grains that can be ground into flours or sprouted and used when you make bread.
 Each kernel consists of three main parts: